 The self-produced vehicle of the now Brooklyn based singer / songwriter Julie Kathryn, despite the sedate nature of her debut long player ‘Crocodile’, the mix of electronica and Americana Noir has been quietly subversive… after all, it’s not every day someone attempts a countrified drum ‘n’ bass cover of BRUCE SPRINGSTEEN’s ‘I’m On Fire’!

-Although comparable to IMOGEN HEAP, I AM SNOW ANGEL’s template is quite distinct from most electronic based pop music.
-Julie Kathyrn kindly spoke to The Electricity Club about her musical world of icy landscapes and crystalline hydro basins…
+Although comparable to Imogen Heap, I AM SNOW ANGEL’s template is quite distinct from most electronic based pop music.
+Julie Kathyrn kindly spoke to ELECTRICITYCLUB.CO.UK about her musical world of icy landscapes and crystalline hydro basins…

 Your musical roots have been in Americana Noir, so what led you want to work in a more electronic sphere?